coleifer/peewee/docs/peewee/relationships.rst

     tweets or, if they have tweets, none of them may have been favorited.

-Peewee has a concept of a **join context**, meaning that whenever we call the :py:meth:`~ModelSelect.join` method, we are implicitly joining on the previously-joined model (or if this is the first call, the model we are selecting from).
+Peewee has a concept of a **join context**, meaning that whenever we call the :meth:`~ModelSelect.join` method, we are implicitly joining on the previously-joined model (or if this is the first call, the model we are selecting from).
 Since we are joining straight through, from user to tweet, then from tweet to favorite, we can simply write: